zapteryx/Py/README.md

 ## Contributing
-feel free to contribute to this pile of mess.
+feel free to contribute to this pile of mess. create a pull request merging into `dev` branch, state the purpose of the PR and request reviewers.

 ## Attribution
 this code is licensed under GPL-3.0. use responsibly.